 Mehmet Baransu, a former correspondent for the now-defunct Taraf newspaper, was arrested on 2 March 2015 for allegedly "obtaining and publishing" classified state documents in connection with the disclosure of a military document called the “Egemen” (sovereign) Operation Plan.

-Baransu is charged with “Possession of documents classified as state secret,” “Exposing classified information crucial to state security and interests,” and “Damaging, procuring or stealing documents concerning the security of the state or using said documents outside their intended purpose” in the indictment for this case, overseen by the Istanbul 13th High Criminal Court.
+Detained on the charges of “Possession of documents classified as state secret,” “Exposing classified information crucial to state security and interests,” and “Damaging, procuring or stealing documents concerning the security of the state or using said documents outside their intended purpose,” Baransu has perhaps been in prison longer than any of the currently imprisoned journalists in Turkey.

 Baransu, who is facing dozens of cases against him, was sentenced to a total of 19,5 years in prison, for reporting in 2013 about an alleged customs fraud involving genetically modified rice.
 At the final hearing that took place in July 2020, Baransu was sentenced to 2 years for “the violation of privacy,” 4 years for “disclosing prohibited information” and 13 years and 6 months for “FETÖ membership.”
 President Recep Tayyip Erdoğan was listed as an intervening party in the case, which was overseen by the Mersin 2nd High Criminal Court and where 77 defendants stood trial.